 As adults we can sometimes struggle significantly with the loss of a beloved pet.
 When we have children who are also grieving, it can be hard to stay strong or know the right things to say or do when we are grieving ourselves.
-Death, especially that of a loving companion, can be traumatic and confusing for a child as they try and make sense of where their little mate is.
+As many parents will know, animals become much more than 'pets' to our children.
+Animals play a huge role in positive childhood development, even shaping them and the adults they will become, so the emotional, social and physical connection is very strong.
+Death, especially that of such a close and loving companion, can be traumatic and confusing for a child as they try and make sense of where their best friend is.
 This can place extra strain on our own grief as we try to explain that their little friend won't be coming home, something we will too be trying to come to terms with.

 The death of a cat can create a sense of loss for adults and produces a typical chain of emotions.
 The stages of grief are typically denial, sadness, depression, guilt, anger, and closure.
 However, the effects on children vary widely depending on their age and maturity level with their reaction generally being determined by their ability to understand death.

 Although children tend to grieve for shorter periods, their grief is no less intense than what we experience as adults.
 Children also tend to come back to the subject repeatedly out of confusion or looking for reassurance, so extreme patience is required when dealing with the grieving child.

 Children under 4 years old do not tend to have an understanding of death, and consider it to be a form of sleep.
 Simply by explaining their cat will not be returning, but that this has nothing to do with anything they may have said or done, will most likely cause temporary mild distress which they quickly recover from.